Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Hill climbing algorithm with adaptive noise

 \subsection{Adaptive noise scale}

-The adaptive noise scaling for our model is realized as follows.
-If the current value of the target function is better than the best value obtained for the target function, we {\bf divide the noise scale} by $2$, and the corresponding noise is added to the weight matrix.
-If the current value of the target function is worse than the best obtained value, we {\bf multiply the noise scale} by $2$, and the corresponding is added to the best obtained value of the weight matrix.
-In both cases, a noise scale is added with some random factor different for any element of the matrix.
+The adaptive noise scale for our model is realized as follows.
+If the current value of the target function is better than the best value obtained for the target function, we divide the noise scale by $2$, and the corresponding noise is added to the weight matrix.
+If the current value of the target function is worse than the best obtained value, we multiply the noise scale by $2$, and the corresponding noise is added to the best obtained weight matrix value.
+In both cases, a noise scale is added with some random factor different for each element of the matrix: